Kshitij-Shresth/Real-Estate-Prediction/README.md

 Enter the required input parameters and submit the form to get the predicted house price.

 ## Future Enhancements
 Implement additional machine learning models for improved predictions.

-Enhance the web application with more interactive features and visualizations.

-Integrate more detailed data for better model accuracy.

-result.html: Prediction result template.

-## Future Enhancements
-Implement additional machine learning models for improved predictions.